-Set up model-driven apps in Dynamics 365 to use SharePoint Online
+Set up customer engagement apps to use SharePoint Online

-When you use SharePoint Online with model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, you can:
+When you use SharePoint Online with customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), you can:

-Create, upload, view, and delete documents stored in SharePoint from within model-driven apps in Dynamics 365.
+Create, upload, view, and delete documents stored in SharePoint from within customer engagement apps.

-Use the SharePoint document management abilities within model-driven apps in Dynamics 365, such as checking the document in and out and changing document properties.
+Use the SharePoint document management abilities within customer engagement apps, such as checking the document in and out and changing document properties.

-Enable non-model-driven apps in Dynamics 365 users, such as customers who want to review a bid, to directly access the SharePoint documents, provided they have the appropriate permissions.
+Enable non-customer engagement apps users, such as customers who want to review a bid, to directly access the SharePoint documents, provided they have the appropriate permissions.

 This topic is for organizations who wish to deploy for the first time or upgrade to server-based SharePoint integration.
 After you enable server-based SharePoint integration, you can't revert to the previous client-based authentication method.